llimllib/obsidian-archive/link blog/2024/11/Complex for Whom?.md

 I think programmers torture themselves with this!
 The constant pursuit of _the perfect abstraction_ in the hope of removing complexity causes programmers to add accidental complexity more often than it causes them to come up with a genius stroke that eliminates it in a poof of logic.

-More often than not, I think we'd do better to accept the complexity, be happy with it, and move it somewhere that is clear and simple.
+More often than not, we'd do better to accept the complexity, be happy with it, and move it somewhere that is clear and simple.

 What is simple complexity?